Nancy Sinatra: Early life

+Career

-1960s
+1950s and 1960s

 Sinatra began to study music, dancing and voice at UCLA in the late 1950s, but she dropped out after one year.
-She made her professional debut on her father's 1960 television special The Frank Sinatra Timex Show: Welcome Home Elvis, which celebrated the return of Elvis Presley from Europe following his discharge from military service.
+She made her professional debut on her father's television show The Frank Sinatra Show in November 1957 and then appeared on his 1960 television special The Frank Sinatra Timex Show: Welcome Home Elvis, which celebrated the return of Elvis Presley from Europe following his discharge from military service.
 Nancy was sent to the airport on behalf of her father to welcome Presley when his plane landed.
 On the special, Sinatra and her father danced and sang a duet, "You Make Me Feel So Young/Old".
 That same year, she began a five-year marriage to Tommy Sands.

 Sinatra was signed to her father's label, Reprise Records, in 1961.
 Her first single, "Cuff Links and a Tie Clip," went largely unnoticed.
 However, subsequent singles charted in Europe and Japan.
 By 1965, without a hit in the United States, she was on the verge of being dropped by the label.
 Her singing career received a boost with the help of songwriter/producer/arranger Lee Hazlewood, who had been making records for ten years, notably with Duane Eddy.
 Hazlewood's collaboration with Sinatra began when Frank Sinatra asked Lee to help boost his daughter's career.
-When recording "These Boots are Made for Walkin'", Hazlewood is said to have suggested to Nancy, "You can't sing like Nancy Nice Lady anymore.
+When recording "These Boots Are Made for Walkin', Hazlewood is said to have suggested to Nancy, "You can't sing like Nancy Nice Lady anymore.
 You have to sing for the truckers."
 She later described him as "part Henry Higgins and part Sigmund Freud".

 Hazlewood had Sinatra sing in a lower key and crafted songs for her.
 Bolstered by an image overhaul – including bleached-blond hair, frosted lips, heavy eye makeup and Carnaby Street fashions – Sinatra made her mark on the American (and British) music scene in early 1966 with "These Boots Are Made for Walkin', its title inspired by a line from Robert Aldrich's 1963 western comedy 4 for Texas, starring her father and Dean Martin.
-One of her many hits written by Hazlewood, it received three Grammy Award nominations, including two for Sinatra and one for arranger Billy Strange.
+One of her many hits written by Hazlewood, it received three Grammy Award nominations at the 9th Annual Grammy Awards, including two for Sinatra and one for arranger Billy Strange.
 It sold more than one million copies and was awarded a gold disc.
-A TV promotional clip features Sinatra in high boots, accompanied by colourfully dressed go-go dancers, to iconic Swinging Sixties effect.
+A TV promotional clip featured Sinatra in high boots, accompanied by colorfully dressed go-go dancers, to iconic Swinging Sixties effect.